Atlas-Agena: Gemini

 The Agena rocket stage was used as the passive docking target for the Gemini crewed space program.
 After docking, the Agena could also be fired by the astronauts to raise the combined Gemini-Agena spacecraft into a higher orbit.
 The first attempt at such a docking mission was made for the Gemini 6 mission on October 25, 1965, but the Agena suffered an engine failure and did not reach orbit.
 This forced postponement and replanning of the Gemini 6A mission, which performed rendezvous with Gemini 7 without docking.

 The GATV was first successfully launched for Gemini 8 on March 16, 1966, permitting the first successful docking in space.
 GATV-8 was later used as the secondary Agena target for Gemini 10, which also docked with its own GATV.
 GATV-9 failed to orbit when the Atlas suffered a control malfunction, forcing a similar reschedule of the Gemini 9A mission using a backup Augmented Target Docking Adapter atop an Atlas, but with no Agena rocket stage.
 Two more GATVs were successfully launched and used on Gemini 11 and Gemini 12.

 Lunar Orbiter

 A series of five Lunar Orbiter spacecraft were launched from August 1966 through August 1967, to help select landing sites for the Apollo lunar landing program by mapping the Moon's surface.
 Each spacecraft weighed 850 lb and was 4.9 ft in diameter, minus the four extended solar panels.
 All launches were successful, and a total of 99 percent of the surface of the Moon (near and far side) was mapped with resolution as high as 3 ft 3 in (1 meter).
 Altogether the Orbiters returned 2180 high resolution and 882 medium resolution frames.
-The spacecraft also carried micrometeroid sensors, which showed the average micro-meteoroid flux near the Moon to be two orders of magnitude greater than in interplanetary space, but slightly less than the near-Earth environment.
+The spacecraft also carried micrometeoroid sensors, which showed the average micro-meteoroid flux near the Moon to be two orders of magnitude greater than in interplanetary space, but slightly less than the near-Earth environment.